-7.1 About the Library
+8.1 About the Library and Information Services Directorate

-The Library is conveniently located in the campus, spread over an area of 1000 square meters, consisting of a reading area, book display area, service counter, and 31 computer terminals.
-It consists' of around 23,000 volumes of printed books in Business Management, Accounting and Finance, Banking, Commerce, Economics, Audit, Architecture, Engineering, Arts, International Law, Information Systems, Mass Communication, Journalism, Public Relations, Computer Science, etc. Currently, the Library receives more than 1,500 books to its collection annually.
-The required information materials have been purchased especially on recommendations of academic staff.
+The Library is conveniently located in the campus, spread over an area of 1000 square meters, consisting of a reading area, book display area, service counter, and 30 computer terminals including 10 study rooms, each equipped with a computer.
+The Library's extensive collection includes over 32000 books in Arabic and English, printed journals that cover all subjects taught at ASU in business, computer science, political sciences, law, accounting and other fields, together with student theses.
+Library users can search physical library resources on and off campus using future library system.
+Currently, the Library receives more than 1,500 books to its collection annually.
+The required information materials are being purchased especially on recommendations of academic staff and students.

-The University Library has Permanent Reference Collection (PRC) which consists of ready-reference sources such as dictionaries, encyclopedias, government Gazettes, important textbooks.
-The University also operates a separate book shop for selling textbooks for the students.
-Further, the Library attends 2-3 book fairs per annum to facilitate the selection of additional-academic and research material to be acquired for the Library.
+The University Library has Permanent Reference Collection (PRC) which consists of ready reference sources such as dictionaries, encyclopedias, government Gazettes, books in heavy demand.
+The Library and Information Services Directorate also operates a separate book shop for selling textbooks for the students.
+Further, the Library attends 2-3 book fairs per annum to facilitate the selection of additional academic and research material to be acquired for the Library.